epics-extensions/EPNix/doc/src/getting-started.md

 apps.
 This means that by default, when executing `makeBaseApp.pl` from your top, Git will ignore your created app, so that you can create its own separate Git repository.

+If you use an old system and see git errors while creating your template, you can install a recent version of git by running `nix-env -iA nixpkgs.git` after installing nix.

 To kick-start an EPNix project: